ujjwalanand1997/Ride/README.md

 Search for SDK Tool also.

 ## Usage
 If you want to use the code in your project.
 Just include the java and resource file to your System. and Check the Android Manifest files to Fill the required **API Keys**.
-But the MainActivity.java file is not included in the project.
-As I need to proceed it further.
-So, send an email at **ujjwalanand1997@gmail.com** for the code and i will provide you personally.

 Other files will be created when you will start a project.
 I am not sharing the full project, but only the activities and layout files, So that anyone can use it.